.png)

 Nightshades

-Learning to recognize these triggers — along with guests’ dietary preferences — brings informed decision-making into your menu planning, easing the pressure during on-site event management.
+Learning to recognize these triggers — along with an awareness of guests’ evolving needs and dietary preferences — brings informed decision-making into your menu planning, easing the pressure during on-site event management.

 Mastering the quiet art of Inclusive Menu Design leads to a smoother planning process, less stress in the moment, and guests who feel genuinely seen and cared for.